scrapy/scrapy/docs/proposed/newitem.rst

 If you look closely at the code for our ItemAdaptors you can see that we're using the same set of adaptation functions in every field.

 It is common for ItemAdaptors to have a basic set of adaptor functions that will be applied to almost every Field in the Item.
-To help you avoid repeating the same code, ItemAdaptor implements the ``default_adaptor`` shortcut.
+To avoid repeating the same code, ItemAdaptor implements the ``default_adaptor`` shortcut.

 ``default_adaptor`` (if set) will be called when assigning a value for an Item Field that has no adaptor, so the process for determining what value gets assigned to an item when you assign a value to an ItemAdaptor field is as follows: